fuxi-de/vuezzbuzz/README.md

 ### Whats included

-The application currently consists of 2 components.
+The application currently consists of 3 components.
 One (_/src/components/FizzBuzz.vue_) responsible for providing an input form and handling the user input and another one (_/src/components/SuccessMessage.vue_) responsible for displaying a SuccessMessage if the input could be processed correctly.
+Also Buttons are implemented as a component (_/src/components/Button.vue_) as they share base styles, markup and functionality and deviating usecases can be handled via props the Button component accepts.

 #### Tests